 BA in Religion

-Students who have successfully completed CAS CC 101 (Core Humanities I) or CC 102 (Core Humanities II) or both may substitute one or both of these courses for the required 100-level religion course(s).
+Students who have successfully completed CAS CC 101 (Core Humanities I: The Ancient World) or CC 102 (Core Humanities II: Antiquity and the Medieval World) or both may substitute one or both of these courses for the required 100-level religion course(s).

 Students may, with the approval of their advisors, count toward the major a maximum of two related courses taken in other departments.
-Students who have completed CAS CC 101 (Core Humanities I) or CC 102 (Core Humanities II) and have applied those courses toward the required 100-level religion courses will normally not be allowed to count any additional courses from other departments toward the major.
+Students who have completed CAS CC 101 or CC 102 and have applied those courses toward the required 100-level religion courses will normally not be allowed to count any additional courses from other departments toward the major.